rudrajit1729/Cool-ideas-python/NetworkX/README.md

 Introduction to graph in python
 Applications covered:-
+Facebook connectivity
-Facebook connectivity and six degrees of separation
+six degrees of separation